veltzer/demos-app-qemu/exercises/08_device_tree_overlay/exercise.md

 For example, on a Raspberry Pi, overlays let you enable I2C, SPI, or UART interfaces and configure devices connected to them without modifying the base system device tree.

-## Well start with the basic.dts file
+## Base Device Tree

-This can be found in the exercise folder.
+Is in the exercise folder.

 ## Tasks
 1. Create an overlay to enable UART0: